het-tanis/prolug-labs/Linux-Labs/06.5-tmux-commands/step2/text.md

 Reconnect and then kill the session

-Create a new tmux session with logging enabled to /root/tmuxlog.log
+Create a new tmux session and enable pane logging to /root/logs-tmux.log

 <br>